austinonrails/aor_meetings_blog/_posts/2015-03-07-sxsw-web-developer-happy-hour-2015.md

 It's party time!
 Excellent! (air guitar)

-You're invited to the once a year extravaganza that is the...
+You're invited to the once a year extravaganza that is the...SXSW Web Developer Happy Hour!

 [Buffalo Billiards](http://buffalobilliardsaustin.com/)